Increment - Engage - Deliver

 What organisations typically see

-Organisations often notice:
+Organisations often notice

 • fewer recurring issues being quietly worked around